ByteCommitter/PocketChessArena/README.txt

 online as well on this interface, and is also scalable to any comfortable size with a number of interesting features.

-We created this app using the limited knowledge we had, and we are glad with the outcome :).

 Feel free to view our outputs, code and more that we documented for this project at this link: https://docs.google.com/document/d/1YDdRpkBfF1w6WHaiwnEyLLNSD3sixvq8/edit?usp=sharing&ouid=102047719857560645756&rtpof=true&sd=true
 [I have put up the documentation and screenshots of our output in two seperate documents in the repository also.]

+We created this project using the limited knowledge we had, usefully putting our time together during the lockdown, and are glad with the outcome!

 I am new to github and I might not have done the right things for a comfortable understanding of our project.